Andrew Benintendi Player Props: White Sox vs. Phillies

 Andrew Benintendi At The Plate

-- Benintendi is batting .300 during his last outings and is on a five-game hitting streak.
+- Benintendi is batting .350 during his last games and is riding a six-game hitting streak.

-- He has scored at least once nine times this year (64.3%), including one multi-run game.
+- He has scored at least one run 10 times this season (66.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.